 OK, you’ve got the basics down.
 How can you make it into the perfect whipped cream for pumpkin pie?

-- Or skip the sugar, and add maple syrup (you can still add the vanilla.
+- Or, skip the sugar and add maple syrup.

-- Use brown sugar instead of powdered sugar for a caramel flavor.
+- Swap out powdered sugar for brown sugar to add a caramel flavor.

-- After your whipped cream is flavored and made, add some chopped pralines.
+Now, want to add the proverbial cherry to the top?
+Finish your pumpkin pie with your homemade whipped cream and some chopped pralines.
 Ooooo or sweet and spicy nuts.